eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

-As well as from the ``HelloWorldData`` data type files that the *DDS CXX Hello World* example used to send messages, the *DDS CXX Hello World!* the example also contains two application-level source files (``subscriber.cpp`` and ``publisher.cpp``), containing the business logic.
+As well as from the ``HelloWorldData`` data type files that the *DDS CXX Hello World* example used to send messages, the *DDS CXX Hello World!* example also contains two application-level source files (``subscriber.cpp`` and ``publisher.cpp``), containing the business logic.